deobald/deobald.ca/src/content/essays/2023-07-13-third-wave-commercial-open-source.md

 [Open(ish) Machine Learning News](https://www.openml.fyi/)
 are probably the best place to get real insight into this struggle, from a real lawyer.)

-Third Wave Open Source does _not_ include these fad licenses and license templates.
+Third Wave Open Source does _not_ include these fad licenses or license templates.
 Instead, they sit on the fringe, looking in.

-## The Ultra Third-Wave License
+## The Ultra Third Wave License

-Most open source products I've heard people identify as third-wave use the AGPL-3.0.
+Most open source products I've heard people identify as third wave use the AGPL-3.0.
 Why?
 Permissive licenses eventually cause rot.
-It took 24 years, but in 2023, Darwin closed the doors on its BSD-licensed origins.
+It took 24 years, but in 2023, MacOS Darwin closed the doors on its BSD-licensed origins.
 And as attorney Martin Clausen puts it, there are [three kinds of Copyleft: Weak, Strong, and Ultra.](https://www.youtube.com/watch?v=m478BHGR3XU) Currently, the AGPL-3.0 is the only license which falls in this third category, ensuring that the rights of users cannot be stripped simply by providing software over-the-wire.
 As Evan Czaplicki stated in
 [_The Economics of Programming Languages_](https://www.youtube.com/watch?v=XZ3w_jec1v8)
-(a talk which applies to other forms of software products as well), software creators want to prevent "getting Jeff'd".
+(a talk which applies to other forms of software products as well), all software creators want to prevent "getting Jeff'd".
 The AGPL-3.0 is a good start.

 ## Communal Altruism?
 Or Centralized Capitalism?